 20 years later, Ken enhanced BlackFacts with advanced content aggregation, AI-enabled classification and syndication capabilities, and with a growing web site and social media presence, has become a popular source of Black History and Current News.
 BlackFacts is also a unique example of independent, self-funded Black Technologists using their expertise and initative to create an innovative solution to address the centuries-old problem of communities of color not being in control of the narratives about them.

-Erik Gregory is the president of the Board of Directors of the Humanist Chaplaincy at Harvard.
+Erik Gregory is a former president of the Board of Directors of the Humanist Chaplaincy at Harvard & MIT.
 He received his PhD from the University of Wisconsin-Madison.
 He completed his clinical work at the Tavistock Clinic in London, where he treated refugee children suffering from trauma.
 His post-doctoral studies took place at Harvard Medical School (McLean Hospital).
 He also received master’s degrees from the Harvard Graduate School of Education in Human Development and Psychology and the Harvard Kennedy School Of Government in Public Leadership as a Littaeur Fellow.
 At the Kennedy School, he examined 21st Century models of leadership and followership and their intersections with psychology.

 Dr. Gregory has served as a Fellow with the National Cancer Institute in Hawaii, a Spencer Fellow with the Spencer Foundation, and Visiting Scholar at the University of Chicago.
 He most recently completed an Executive Certificate in Management and Leadership from the MIT Sloan School of Management.
 He will be at visiting scholar at Harvard’s Divinity School beginning the Fall of 2020.

 A.J.
-Kumar first became involved with the Humanist Chaplaincy at Harvard while a graduate student getting his PhD in Applied Physics.
+Kumar is the president of the Board of Directors of the Humanist Chaplaincy at Harvard & MIT.
+He first became involved with the Humanist Chaplaincy at Harvard while a graduate student getting his PhD in Applied Physics.
 He had just returned to the US from two years in South Africa as a Peace Corps Volunteer and came to Harvard seeking ways to connect science and technology with social justice.
 He led the Humanist Graduate Student Community at Harvard while creating a rapid test for sickle cell disease for low-resource settings as his thesis project.